Utterly Decadent and Creamy Cookie Butter Cake!

 Icebox cakes are best served chilled (surprise, surprise!).
 If you want it to be even creamier, let it sit out for 10 minutes before digging in.

-Prepare to be wowed!
-This is one of those dessert recipes that has no business being as delicious as it is, but you’re just going to have to accept it.
-If you make this Cookie Butter Icebox Cake recipe, please let us know by leaving a review and rating below!
+This Lotus Biscoff icebox cake is one of those desserts that has no business being as delicious as it is, but you’re just going to have to accept that it is and deal with it. 😂 If you give it a try, don’t forget a star rating and review below!

 Equipment